 Well is it???

-Standing under the fluorescent lights of the Rite-Aid, I had some time to think.
+In line at the drugstore, I had some time to think.

 As much as my brain bugs me, what with all it’s shortcomings, I kind of like it.